lpgiangrande/Responsive-Stats-Card-Component/README.md

 ### What I learned

-- I learned about CSS Blend Modes properties : "background-blend-mode: multiply;" to add a colored filter to an img
+- I learned about CSS Blend Modes properties : "background-blend-mode: multiply;" to add a colored filter to an img based on bg color
 - How to edit .gitignore